 It’s easy to get excited about the possibility, but it’s easy to become demotivated in the process.
 You might get too busy and forget about it.
 You might encounter employees who are resistant to documenting their work or changing their ways.

 Now, what if your business doesn’t really have any defined processes?
 You need to start learning the value of documenting them then.

 Check out the book “Checklist Manifesto” which talks about how the consistency of a simple checklist saved people’s lives.
 Another interesting read is called “E-myth” where you learn about the journey of a stressed-out entrepreneur as he learns to document and delegate aspects of his business to others.

 Then the bigger challenge that faces most companies, is trying to get your employees to actively improve their work.
 I’m not talking about an anonymous suggestions box but creating an environment where your employees actually spend part of their work-hours trying to optimize or improve the company with some long-term objective in mind.

 What I’m talking about is the Kaizen philosophy of running an organization.
-In his groundbreak book, Gemba Kaizen observed that the succesful management of an organization came down to the continuous maintenance and improvement of existing standards.
+In his groundbreaking book, Gemba Kaizen observed that the successful management of an organization came down to the continuous maintenance and improvement of existing standards.

 The following is a passage from the book Creating a Kaizen Culture: